Chan-dre-yi/Earnings-calls-search-engine/README.md

 An interactive Python Dash web application that enables market research analysts to extract contextual insights from earnings call transcripts with ease and precision.
 The system supports keyword-based, context-rich search over parsed transcripts, powered by a custom MongoDB backend and FMP APIs for financial data integration.
 It is tailored for competitive intelligence and investor relations workflows.

-Key Features:
-Automatic Synonym Expansion
-Text Cleaning & Segmentation
-Contextual Search Results
-Backend Storage

 🔍 Key Features:
-Automatic Synonym Expansion  –
+🔍 Automatic Synonym Expansion  –
 Each user keyword is matched against a curated synonym bank stored in MongoDB, enabling broader and more intelligent search coverage.
 🔍 Text Cleaning & Segmentation  –
 Transcripts are preprocessed to distinguish between Prepared Remarks and Q&A sections, ensuring high relevance in search results.